 CME Program Registration Cancellation and Refund Policy

 Registrants for a Michigan Osteopathic Association continuing medical education program must submit requests for refunds in writing to the Association’s office.
-Requests for refunds must be postmarked at least two weeks prior to the program and will entitle registrant to a full refund less a $50 processing fee.
-Refund requests postmarked less than two weeks prior to the program will not qualify for a refund of the registration fees.
+Requests for refunds must be made two weeks prior to the program and will entitle registrant to a full refund less a $50 processing fee.
+Refund requests received less than two weeks prior to the program will not qualify for a refund of the registration fees.
 Program brochures/registration forms and MOA web site shall include this information.

 The Michigan Osteopathic Association (MOA) makes every effort to present high caliber speakers in their respective areas of expertise.
 Courses of the MOA are offered as information only and not as financial, accounting, legal or other professional advice.
 Attendees must consult with their own professional advisors for such advice.
 In addition, each participant must decide the merit and practicality of the material presented.
 The ideas and comments expressed during the courses are not necessarily endorsed by or are those of the MOA.
 The MOA warns attendees about the potential risks of using limited knowledge when integrating new techniques into your practices.